cloudsyslab/ParetoPipe/README.md

 ### Key Features:

-1. Pipeline Parallelism: Implements pipeline parallelism to distribute sequential segments of a DNN across a network of devices, making it ideal for edge topologies.
+1. Pipeline Parallelism: Implements pipeline parallelism to distribute sequential segments of a DNN across a network of devices, making it ideal for edge topologies;\

-2. Heterogeneous Device Support: Explicitly designed to benchmark performance on heterogeneous testbeds, such as configurations between two Raspberry Pis (edge-to-edge) or a Raspberry Pi and a GPU-equipped server (edge-to-server).
+2. Heterogeneous Device Support: Explicitly designed to benchmark performance on heterogeneous testbeds, such as configurations between two Raspberry Pis (edge-to-edge) or a Raspberry Pi and a GPU-equipped server (edge-to-server);\

-3. Pareto Front Analysis: Systematically tests every valid partition point for a given model to collect latency and throughput data, then performs a Pareto analysis to identify the optimal set of trade-offs.
+3. Pareto Front Analysis: Systematically tests every valid partition point for a given model to collect latency and throughput data, then performs a Pareto analysis to identify the optimal set of trade-offs;\

-4. Network Condition Simulation: Integrates with tools like Linux tc to simulate real-world network imperfections, such as added latency and throttled bandwidth, allowing for robust
+4. Network Condition Simulation: Integrates with tools like Linux tc to simulate real-world network imperfections, such as added latency and throttled bandwidth, allowing for robust;\
-5. performance analysis under duress.
+5. performance analysis under duress;\
 6. Dual Communication Backends: Features two communication backends to enable fine-grained analysis of runtime overhead: i) PyTorch RPC: A high-level abstraction using PyTorch's built-in distributed communication framework; ii) Custom TCP Sockets: A lightweight, low-level implementation to minimize overhead and provide finer execution control.

 ---